herrethan/react-confetti-explosion/README.md

 ## Examples

-See src/example.tsx as an example case, which can be run locally with `pnpm dev`.
+See index.tsx as an example case, which can be run locally with `pnpm dev`.

 ### Large explosion